AdamBlomfield/mod_5_project/README.md

 # Catching Credit Card Fraud

-Authors: Kelly Epley, Adam Blomfield, and Helen Levy-Myers.
+Authors: Kelly Epley, Adam Blomfield, and Helen Levy-Myers

 In this project, we trained a model to label transactions as fraudulent or valid.
 See the folder named "final" for notebooks containing full details on our data cleaning, exploratory data analysis, and modeling, and a slide deck describing our results.